We Went To Take The Ferry

 Make Sure To Visit Miyajima Island When In Hiroshima

 On our trip back to the cruise shop, our guide had the bus driver do a detour so that we could drive past the Hiroshima memorial and museum.
 This city is instantly recognized for the devastation that rained down on it during WWII.
 In a quiet voice she talked a little about the history of the bombing of Hiroshima.
 And how this was being kept alive.
-David had lots to share from his visit to the Hiroshima memorial.
+David had lots to share from his visit to the Hiroshima Peace Memorial.

 I was so glad I planned to visit Miyajima Island when in Hiroshima.
 It was a magical island filled with delightful views.
 And another older view of history.
 The streets were filled with local crafts and food.
 But I was glad that I passed on shopping so that I could visit the Daishoin Temple in addition to the Itsukushima Shrine.
 Two hours was just not enough time to really see this stunning island.
 It was certainly such a stark contrast to the horrors of the past in this city.